 Data aggregation and modeling

-his paper quantifies the spatial and temporal variability of the costs associated with collecting and transporting the forest residues left following stemwood harvest.
+This paper quantifies the spatial and temporal variability of the costs associated with collecting and transporting the forest residues left following stemwood harvest.
 The variability of costs is largely related to changes in the transport distance from the residue collection areas to the bioenergy plant.

-Most of the effort expended on this study was spent in creating township-level summaries of data for use by the model.
+Most of the effort expended on this study was spent in aggregating township-level summaries of data for use by the model.
 Much of this data processing was the manipulation of spatial data, which was done using the QGIS geographic information system (GIS) software [28] and add-ons.
 Data summaries and statistical analysis were done using R [41] with RStudio [42], and tidyverse [43].

-We develop a model based on the assumption that forest residue follow a greedy optimization:they take the cheapest (closest) residue first, and stop when they have enough to satisfy the annual biomass requirements for the three scales of bioenergy plants: 200 Gg/a, 400 Gg/a, and 800 Gg/a.
+We develop a model based on the assumption that forest residue extractors follow a greedy optimization – i.e., they take the cheapest (closest) residue first, and stop when they have enough to satisfy the annual biomass requirements for the three scales of bioenergy plants: 200 Gg·yr-1, 400 Gg·yr-1, and 800 Gg·yr-1.

+[put data aggregation summary here]

-Our model assumes that residue collection is opportunistic.
-In other words, forest managers decide when and where to harvest, and residue collection occurs afterwards, but within that same year of harvest.
-The forest manager’s decision to harvest stemwood is made independently of the biomass value of the forest residue, and no price is paid to the forest manager for the residue.
-This assumption is appropriate, given that biomass s provide a service to the forest managers, who would have to incur the costs of piling and burning the residue if it was not collected.
+Our model assumes that residue extraction is opportunistic.
+In other words, we have historical data of when and where forest managers have harvested stemwood and our model assumes that residue extraction would occur afterwards, within that same year of harvest.
+The forest manager’s decision to harvest stemwood was made independently of the biomass value of the forest residue, and in our cost estimates we do not include a payment to the forest manager for the residue.
+This assumption is appropriate, given that biomass extractors provide a service to the forest managers, who would otherwise have to incur the costs of piling and burning the residue if it was not extracted.

-Every township is associated with a cycle time required to transport forest residue from the township to each of the three potential plant locations, for each of the 26 years in the study period.
+Every township is associated with a cycle time required to transport forest residue from the township to each of the three potential bioenergy plant locations, for each of the 26 years in the study period.
 For each plant location and year, the model examines all the townships in the province that have a positive residual volume and begins the creation of cumulative residual biomass curves starting with the lowest cycle time first.
-These lists of cycle time and cumulative biomass provide the data for the marginal cycle time curves, which can then be converted marginal cost curves using the hourly rate and payload for forest residue transport trucks.
+These lists of cycle time and cumulative biomass provide the data for the marginal cycle time curves, which can then be converted to marginal cost curves using the hourly rate and payload for forest residue transport trucks.
 Although our model ignores the cost of moving equipment from one block to another, we believe it still provides useful information.

+The model is summarized using pseudocode, below.

-Each parameter of the model is now discussed in turn.
+Each step from Figure ? is now discussed in turn.

+Step 1.

+Step 2.
+Keep explaining each of the steps from your figure…

+Step ?.
 Cycle time estimates

 The provincial road network was divided into four classes: primary highways, other paved roads, two-lane gravel roads, and one-lane gravel or dirt roads.
 Loaded and unloaded travel speeds were assumed for each road class, according to Table 1.
 These travel speeds are based on those assumed by FPInnovations for the Dawson Creek Timber Supply Area in the neighbouring province of British Columbia [21].